Alaska's students who studied out-of-state saved $13 million through WICHE Student Access Programs in 2018-19.

-- Thousands of students from Alaska have attended undergraduate, graduate, and professional programs in other Western states through WICHE’s Student Exchange Program, saving millions of dollars, thanks to reduced tuition rates.
-In just one of the programs, the Western Undergraduate Exchange, Alaska students and their families have saved more than $198.3 million since 1988, when the program was founded.
+- Thousands of students from Alaska have attended undergraduate, graduate, and professional programs in other Western states through WICHE’s Student Access Programs, saving millions of dollars, thanks to reduced tuition rates.
+In just one of the programs, the Western Undergraduate Exchange, Alaska students and their families have saved more than $233 million since 1988, when the program was founded.

-Alaska is active in all three WICHE Student Exchange Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
-In 2015-16 Alaska’s students and families saved $10.4 million.
+Alaska is active in all three WICHE Student Access Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
+In 2018-19 Alaska’s students and families saved over $13 million.
 Alaska saved money, too, through not having to establish and maintain costly programs in a number of areas, including some in healthcare.

-Western Undergraduate Exchange.
+Western Undergraduate Exchange (WUE) .
 Alaska students have enrolled in undergraduate programs beyond Alaska’s borders through the Western Undergraduate Exchange (WUE) since 1988.
-In 2015-16, 1,101 students from Alaska are enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving more than $9.6 million in tuition and fees – the average student savings amounted to $8,755.
-In the last 10 years, students have saved nearly $115.4 million.
+In 2018-19, 1,237 students from Alaska are enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving more than $12 million in tuition and fees – the average student savings amounted to $9,800.
+In the last 10 years, students have saved nearly $114.5 million.

-Western Regional Graduate Program.
-Alaska’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to 380 high-quality, distinctive programs (“distinctive” meaning they’re offered at only four or fewer institutions in the WICHE region) at 60 institutions in all WICHE states.
+Western Regional Graduate Program (WRGP).
+Alaska’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 700 high-quality, distinctive at some 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields and innovative interdisciplinary programs are particular strengths.
-In 2015-16 Alaska sent 35 students to out-of-state institutions, while receiving 10.
+In 2018-19 Alaska sent 34 students to out-of-state institutions, while receiving 53.

 Policy & Workforce Development.

-The Alaska Commission on Postsecondary Education, University of Alaska Anchorage, University of Alaska Southeast, and the University of Alaska System belong to the Western Academic Leadership Forum (the Forum).
-Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in cooperative resource sharing.
+The Alaska Commission on Postsecondary Education, University of Alaska Anchorage, University of Alaska Fairbanks, University of Alaska Southeast, and the University of Alaska System are members of the Western Academic Leadership Forum (the Forum).
+Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues, and engage in resource sharing.
 The Western Alliance for Community College Academic Leaders (the Alliance), brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources, and collaborate on regional initiatives.
 The University of Alaska Fairbanks, University of Alaska Fairbanks–Bristol Bay, Chukchi Campus, Interior-Aleutions Campus, Kuskokwim Campus, and Northwest Campus; and University of Alaska Anchorage Community and Technical College are members.

-Alaska has been active in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice of technology-enhanced learning in higher education.
-WCET is widely recognized as one of the most informative, reliable, and forward-thinking organizations regarding the role of technology and innovation in higher education.
+Alaska has been active in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
+WCET is widely recognized as an informative, reliable, and forward-thinking organization regarding the role of technology and innovation in higher education.
 Our growing membership includes more than 350 institutions, state and system-wide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
-WCET member institutions actively serve more than 4 million college students taking all or part of their academic programs via technology.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
 Key WCET activities include an annual meeting, leadership summits, national webcasts, the popular Frontiers blog, issue briefs, and email list-based discussions among members.
-Major topics of interest to the WCET membership include student success, faculty success, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.
+Major topics of interest to the WCET membership include student and faculty success, the Internet of Things, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.
 University of Alaska Geography Program and the University of Alaska Southeast’s Stories of Culture and Place won the WCET Outstanding Work (WOW) award in 2008, which recognizes effective and innovative uses of technology to address specific needs in higher education.

-WICHE’s Mental Health Program has maintained a high level of engagement with Alaska for most of its 60 years of service to the West.
+WICHE’s Behavioral Health Program has maintained a high level of engagement with Alaska for most of its 60 years of service to the West.
 Our earliest efforts spanned the transition from territory to statehood, and included deploying an itinerant clinical team each summer from the late 1950s through the 1960s.
-This team travelled across Alaska providing both mental health and special education-related evaluations to assist in service planning.
+This team traveled across Alaska providing both mental health and special education-related evaluations to assist in service planning.
 WICHE led the development of the pioneering Alaska Psychology Internship Consortium.
 This project allows University of Alaska psychology doctoral students to complete their training within the state at training sites that focus on rural and indigenous people.
-The program is accredited by the American Psychology Association (APA).
-WICHE has also partnered with the Alaska Pacific University Psychology Doctoral Program to support its accreditation by the APA.
-Since the inception of the project, the WICHE MHP has provided administrative leadership and technical assistance related to curriculum enhancements, admissions processes, practicum and dissertation guidelines, and program leadership.
-The program admitted its first cohort into the new curriculum in May 2015, with plans of submitting a self-study for accreditation by the APA in December 2015.
+The program is accredited by the American Psychological Association (APA).